Shri-0/Pedalboard-Shri/README.md

 Errors that need resolving:

-1. Files with extreme delay processing (test and established plugins) shows frequency range as 189,000+ HZ, further inquiry required

-Raw Voice File and combined are 11000 Hz...which makes more sense
+1. Files with processing (test and established plugins) with freq. range in the 100k+ Hz category needed inverse fourier transform method to resolve it to a reasonable frequency range......Raw Voice File and combined are 11000 Hz...which makes more sense

-1. Raw MIDI generation freq range is 2000HZ which is accurate (PB-EstablishedVST.py)
+2. Raw MIDI generation freq range is 2000HZ which is accurate (PB-EstablishedVST.py)